-- Submit the proper documents to the instructor. - Schedule exam at the testing center for extended time and/or quiet room for the date of the exam. - Remind the instructor two days before the exam about the accommodation.
+- Submit the proper documents to the instructor. - Schedule exam at the testing center for extended time and/or quiet room for the date of the exam as I cannot give extended time in class. - Remind the instructor two days before the exam about the accommodation.
 This can be done email through inbox in canvas.
-Include a description of the accommodation.